 If a pupil is assessed by a professional a report will be produced.
 This report is a private and confidential document.
 The SENDCo will ask parents to share it in the form of a soft copy.
-This will be kept on record on the school's ISAMS platform and in the SENDCo's password protected computer files.
+This will be kept on record on the school's ISAMS platform and in the SENDCo Team in SharePoint.
+Only the SENDCos and the SLT have access to these reports..
 If a hard copy exits, it will be scanned and the scan kept on ISAMS.
 The original will be returned to the parents or shredded.